First posted on Apr. 3, 2020 (updated Sept. 2, 2020)

 In countries and communities where social distancing and isolating strategies have been practiced, the virus is being contained.
 Canada was lucky to witness those successes, so we can adopt their techniques: Giving space and keeping clean, and STAYING HOME WHEN SICK.

-A hand sanitizer station will be set up outside the centre door and handles and code punch buttons will be wiped down hourly at half past.
+A hand sanitizer station will be set up outside the centre door and handles and code punch buttons will be wiped down between uses.
 Please use the sanitizer before touching them.